top of page

 Welcome to the ultimate doggy catwalk, where we’ve sniffed out, tugged, and thoroughly tested the best dog leads and collars the UK has to offer!

-Whether your pup is a country gent in classic tweed, a city slicker rocking bold patterns, or just wants to look fabulous at the park, we’ve got you covered.
+Whether your pup is a country gent in stylish tweed, a city slicker rocking designer leather, needs waterproof Biothane for off lead adventures, or just wants to look fabulous at the park, we’ve got you covered.

 We know the struggle: a short lead keeps your dog close in busy places (great for dodging toddlers and navigating roads and paths), but might turn your walk into a competitive tug-of-war if your dog spots a squirrel.